 There is so much going on that our weekly newsletter is unable to carry everything so to allow you to get the bigger picture, you can check out our What’s On (click on What’s On at the left of this page) featuring everything from films and theatre to dance and music, art and exhibitions to literature and lectures.
 Also across the left is a link to courses and workshops.

 Do you want your event mentioning on our website and social network sites?
 Then please do get in touch at firstname.lastname@example.org

 Thank you, as ever, for your support.

-John Dean DfC Chair, and the DfC team
+John Dean, DfC Media Officer, and the DfC team